EngXcel

 • ONLINE - ages 5+ (including adults)

-Studying English in the UK can be a great solo trip for 16-17 year olds, and for many it's the first experience they have of travelling abroad without their parents.
+A Group Stay studying English in the UK can be an enriching experience for 12-17 year olds, and although they're here with a group leader, for many it's the first experience they have of travelling abroad without their parents.
 At EngXcel, we want to make sure it's the best experience possible, and that it's safe and worry-free for both the student and their family.
-That's why we have extra measures in place to support our unaccompanied 16 & 17 year-old students.

 Parental consent